Erasmus+ traineeship grant

 All Erasmus+ traineeship going students must have medical, accident and liability insurance in order to take part Erasmus traineeship abroad programme.
 If the receiving organisation does not provide the trainee with accident or liability insurance, it is according to the Erasmus training agreement up to the student to contract insurance.
 Here are some liability and accident insurances by Protrip-world and EduCare24, but you can choose also any other insurance company.

-- Traineeship certificate, indicating the length of your traineeship period with the respective dates and a short evaluation (written by your supervisor in host organisation, copy); and
+- Traineeship certificate, indicating the length of your traineeship period with the respective dates and a short evaluation (written by your supervisor in host organisation, copy).
+The certificate can be signed up to 5 days prior the offical end of the traineeship.

 In order to credit the traineeship made abroad as part of your own study programme at the University of Tartu, you should submit the report or other practical training results to your traineeship supervisor, the grade or result for the internship course will be written to the Traineeship plan (Annex of the Study plan) and the institute/college will transfer the ECTS to your curriculum.
 This is also an important requirement of the traineeship abroad regulations of UT and the grant agreement that the traineeship subject credits will be transfered and shown on your diploma (akadeemiline õiend).